tanmatt/QuoteOfTheDay/README.md

 - Sun May 19 07:00:09 2024 | One is loved because one is loved.
 No reason is needed for loving. - Paulo Coelho
 - Mon May 20 07:00:08 2024 | Without great solitude no serious work is possible. - Pablo Picasso
 - Tue May 21 07:00:07 2024 | An eye for an eye will make the whole world blind. - Vibhuti Tyagi
+- Wed May 22 07:00:08 2024 | Great acts are made up of small deeds. - Lao Tzu